Christianity in Japan: Catholicism

-Catholicism in Japan operates in communion with the worldwide Roman Catholic Church under the authority of the Pope in Rome.
-In 2005, there were approximately 509,000 Catholics in 16 dioceses in Japan.
+Catholicism in Japan operates in communion with the worldwide Catholic Church under the authority of the Pope in Rome.
+In 2021 there were approximately 431,000 Catholics in Japan (0.34% of the total population), 6,200 of whom are clerics, religious and seminarians.
+Japan has 15 dioceses, including three metropolitan archdioceses, with 34 bishops, 1,235 priests, and 40 deacons spread out across 957 churches (parishes, quasi-parishes, mission stations, and assembly centres).
 The patron saints of Japan are Francis Xavier and Peter Baptist.

 When Francis Xavier arrived in Japan in 1549 as the first Catholic missionary to the archipelago, Catholicism was Japan's first contact with organized Christianity.
-The Roman Catholic Church remained the only major source of Christianization in Japan until the fall of the shogunate in 1867 and the Meiji restoration of 1868.
+The Catholic Church remained the only major source of Christianization in Japan until the fall of the shogunate in 1867 and the Meiji restoration of 1868.
 The Society of Jesus started the initial missions, joined later on by the less cautious Franciscan order.
 Twenty Catholic missionaries operated in Japan by 1570.

 Nagasaki became the center of Japanese Catholicism, and maintained close cultural and religious ties to its Portuguese origins.
 These ties were severed once Christianity was outlawed in the early-17th century; at this point, Catholicism went underground, its rites preserved by the Kakure Kirishitan, or "hidden Christians", who continued practicing their faith in secret private devotion.

 The samurai Hasekura Tsunenaga led a diplomatic mission, accompanied by over one hundred Japanese Christians and twenty-two samurai, to see Pope Paul V. Hasekura arrived in Acapulco, Mexico (then New Spain) in 1614; and would then travel to Spain.
-After meeting with King Philip III, Hasekura was baptized as a Roman Catholic under the name Felipe Francisco de Fachicura.
+After meeting with King Philip III, Hasekura was baptized as a Catholic under the name Felipe Francisco de Fachicura.
 After traveling to France and Rome, Hasekura returned to Japan in 1620 and was forced to renounce his adopted religion after Christianity was banned.

 A multitude of Japanese Catholics were brutally tortured and killed for their faith, thus becoming martyrs.
 Many of these martyrs have been canonized, and their liturgical memorial is celebrated each year on February 6 in honor of their fidelity to "Christ and his Church" unto death.

 In 1981 Pope John Paul II paid a visit to Japan, during which he met with Japanese people, the clergy, and Catholic lay-people, held Holy Mass in the Korakuen Stadium (Tokyo), and visited the Peace Memorial Park in Hiroshima, the Hill of Martyrs in Nagasaki, town of the Immaculate founded by St. Maximilian Kolbe in Nagasaki, and other places.
 Pope Francis also visited Japan in 2019.